 The structure of the conjugate Seychelles/Indian passive margins

 This research focussed on the relationships between magmatism and extension at rifted margins.
 When a continent breaks apart it does so with either massive outpouring of magma or hardly any at all.
 The consensus among scientists before our work was that these very different styles of breakup are controlled by the temperature of the mantle beneath the separating continents; however the number of places studied was limited.
 This project aimed to adress this defficiency by collecting new data in the Indian Ocean.
-Between 2001 and 2003 we conducted three oceanographic cruises during which an extensive set of gravity, magnetic and seismic and dredge samples were collected.
+Between 2001 and 2003 we conducted three oceanographic cruises during which an extensive set of gravity, magnetic, seismic and dredge samples were collected (Fig.1).
 The active source programme was followed by a year-long passive seismic deployment.

 Given the potential significance of these results we conducted a numerical modelling study and showed that the volume of rift-related magmatism generated depends not only on the mantle temperature but, to a similar degree, on the rift history (the rate and timing of the extension relative to the arrival of the mantle plume).
 This conclusion is important as the thermal history of continental margins directly affects subsidence and hence the development of hydrocarbon reserves.

 Armitage JJ, Collier JS, Minshull TA, Henstock, TJ, (2011).
 Thin oceanic crust and flood basalts: India-Seychelles breakup, Geochemistry Geophysics Geosystems, Vol:12, ISSN:1525-2027 (doi)